-There is, however, a need for an independent test method to check the behaviour of an electronic control gear in the radiofrequency spectrum.
+There is, however, a need for an independent test method to check the behaviour of an electronic lamp control gear in the radiofrequency spectrum.

-This edition of CISPR/TR 30-1, which replaces CISPR/TR 30, is published in conjunction with CISPR/TR 30-2.
+This first edition of CISPR/TR 30-2 is published in conjunction with CISPR/TR 30-1.
 Each part of CISPR 30 series is independent and describes the test set-up for electronic control gear use together with a special lamp family.
 The formatting into separately published parts provides for ease of future amendments and revisions.
 Additional requirements will be added as and when a need for them is recognised.

-CISPR 30-1 is a technical report for such a method, and it concerns electronic control gear for single- and double-capped fluorescent lamps.
+CISPR 30-2 is technical report for such a method, and it concerns electronic control gear for discharge lamps excluding fluorescent lamps.